 Hysteroscopy

+Unlike laparoscopy, there are no incisions in hysteroscopy.
+In this hysteroscope, a long thin, tube-like, and hollow viewing instrument is inserted into the uterus through the vagina.
 Specialized tools are sometimes inserted through the hysteroscope to treat issues that may cause fertility problems.
 This does not require hospitalization as it is completed during the day.

-Treatment for Blocked Fallopian Tubes
+Blocked Fallopian Tubes Treatment

 Laparoscopic Surgery